2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

       duration: 0.1
 ```

-With more complex building algorithms, it is possible to change behaviours and much more with just a configuration file, and this gives itself well to roguelike games, which random selection of enemies can benefit from an extension of the enemy pool.
+With more complex building algorithms, it is possible to change behaviours and much more with just a configuration file, and this gives itself well to rogue-like games, which random selection of enemies can benefit from an extension of the enemy pool.
 In fact, it's really easy to configure a new type of enemy and have it work inside the game without recompiling anything.

 This allows for more readable code and a higher extensibility.